jovi8850/go-trimmed-mean/README.md

 # go-trimmed-mean
-*A Go package for computing symmetric and asymmetric trimmed means with optional distribution diagnostics.*
+*A Go package for computing symmetric and asymmetric trimmed means with automated distribution diagnostics.*

 ---

 ## Overview

-`go-trimmed-mean` is an open-source Go package designed to compute **trimmed means**, a robust estimator of central tendency that reduces the influence of extreme values.
-The package supports:
+`go-trimmed-mean` is a robust statistical Go package designed to compute **trimmed means**—a method used to reduce the effect of extreme values by removing a percentage of data from the lower and/or upper tail of a distribution.

+This version of the package supports:

-- **Symmetric trimming** (e.g., remove 5% from both tails)
+### **Symmetric trimming**
+Remove the same proportion from both ends (e.g., 5% low and 5% high).

-- **Asymmetric trimming** (e.g., remove 2% low, 10% high)
+### **Asymmetric trimming**
-- **Distribution diagnostics**, including:
+Remove different proportions (e.g., 0% low and 20% high) useful for skewed data.

+### **Automatic trimming recommendations** via `AutoTrimmedMean`
+Analyzes the distribution and determines appropriate trimming levels based on:

+- Sample **skewness**
+- Presence/number of **outliers**
+- Tail **imbalance**
+- Sample **variation**

+### **Comprehensive distribution diagnostics** (`EvaluateDistribution`)
+Includes:
 - Skewness
+- Empirical standard deviation
-  - Outlier detection
+- Outlier count via Tukey fences
-  - Tail imbalance
-- **Automatic trimming recommendations** based on skewness interpretation
+- Recommended trimming proportions
+- Tail direction (left/right skew)

+### **Integer and float support**
+All trimmed-mean functions have counterparts that accept `[]int`.

-- **Input validation & descriptive error handling**
+### **Extensive input validation & detailed error messages**
+Prevents:
+- Negative trimming proportions
+- LowTrim + HighTrim > 1
+- Trimming too much for sample size
+- Empty or nil slices

+### **Full unit test suite**
+Validates:
+- Symmetric trimming
+- Asymmetric trimming
+- Integer and float variants
+- Sorting behavior
+- Auto-trimming logic
+- Distribution evaluation
-- **Unit tests** validating correctness and edge cases
+- Extreme skew/outlier cases

-This package serves as a reusable statistical tool intended for data cleaning, robust statistical estimation, and academic coursework.
+- Edge-case error conditions

+This package is intended for academic, analytical, and data-processing applications where robustness and reproducibility are required.

 ---